zig-gamedev/zig-gamedev/README.md

 * Windows 10 May 2020 Update (Build 19041.789+).
 * Windows 10 November 2019 Update (Build 18363.1350+).

-## Some of the sample applications
+## Sample applications

+Below you can find a list of more interesting sample applications implemented in Zig.
+More can be found in [here](samples/).

 1. [simple raytracer](samples/simple_raytracer): This sample..